Ben Conrad

 University of Northern Iowa '99

 Conrad also has accumulated many awards and recognitions since taking over the program in 2008.
-He was named the United States Marine Corps/WBCA Junior/Community College of the Year in 2016, Spalding® NJCAA Women’s Division II National Coach of the Year and NJCAA Division II Coach of the National Tournament in 2015, Kansas Basketball Coaches Association Women's 2-Year Coach of the Year in 2021, World Exposure Report Women's D-II Coach of the Year in 2021, NJCAA Women’s District Coach of the Year (2011, 2012, 2013, 2015, 2017, 2022) and the Kansas East Jayhawk Conference Women’s Coach of the Year (2010, 2012, 2013, 2014, 2016, 2017, 2021, 2022).
-He has coached 17 NJCAA All-Americans, 17 WBCA All-Americans, six World Exposure Report All-Americans, 10 National All-Tournament selections including one MVP, 53 All-Region VI performers, 49 All-Jayhawk Conference picks,s six conference MVP selections, two conference Defensive Player of the Year, and three conference Freshmen of the Year selections.
-Off the court, he has had 27 student-athletes recognized for academic excellence by the NJCAA.
+He was named the United States Marine Corps/WBCA Junior/Community College of the Year in 2016, Spalding® NJCAA Women’s Division II National Coach of the Year and NJCAA Division II Coach of the National Tournament in 2015, Kansas Basketball Coaches Association Women's 2-Year Coach of the Year in 2021, World Exposure Report Women's D-II Coach of the Year in 2021, NJCAA Women’s District Coach of the Year (2011, 2012, 2013, 2015, 2017, 2022, 2023, 2024) and the Kansas East Jayhawk Conference Women’s Coach of the Year (2010, 2012, 2013, 2014, 2016, 2017, 2021, 2022, 2023, 2024).
+He has coached 21 NJCAA All-Americans, 16 WBCA All-Americans, 10 World Exposure Report All-Americans, 12 National All-Tournament selections including one MVP, 57 All-Region VI performers, 53 All-Jayhawk Conference picks, six conference MVP selections, three conference Defensive Players of the Year, and three conference Freshmen of the Year selections.
+Off the court, he has had 31 student-athletes recognized for academic excellence by the NJCAA and two earn Academic All-District® At-Large by College Sports Communicators.

 In 2015-16, Conrad’s Lady Cavaliers held the No. 1 ranking in all 12 of the NJCAA regular season polls, and completed an unblemished 30-0 record during the regular season.
 They went on to finish 31-1 and ranked third in the final national poll, and Conrad was named as the 2016 United States Marine Corps/WBCA Junior/Community College National Coach of the Year by the Women’s Basketball Coaches Association.
 Conrad was presented the prestigious Pat Summitt Trophy at the annual WBCA Awards Show April 5 at the WBCA National Convention in Indianapolis, Ind.